 Step 9: Mentorship

 After you receive your Humanist Canada Chaplaincy accreditation, you will be assigned a mentor.
-Your mentor will be an accredited Humanist Chaplain who has volunteered to help and guide you in your Chaplaincy journey.
+Your mentor will be an accredited Humanist Chaplain who will help to guide you in your Chaplaincy journey and provide a advice and share practical knowledge, individually or in a group setting.